 Turkish Airlines Celebrates 20 Million Miles&Smiles Members

-(MENAFN- Dubai PR Network) Turkish Airlines, the airline that flies to more countries than any other, has announced a significant milestone for its Miles&Smiles loyalty programme, welcoming its 20 millionth member.
+(MENAFN- Ogilvy) Turkish Airlines, the airline that flies to more countries than any other, has announced a significant milestone for its Miles&Smiles loyalty programme, welcoming its 20 millionth member.
 This achievement marks 35 years of growth and innovation since the frequent flyer programme's inception in 1989.

 Earned Miles can be redeemed for economy and business class award tickets on Turkish Airlines and Star Alliance member flights.
 They can also be used for cabin upgrades, additional baggage allowance, seat selection, and many more onboard features that enhance the flight experience for members.